-We are a development stage company with virtually no revenues.
+We are a development stage company with virtually no revenues currently and for the foreseeable future.

-We are a development stage company with a very small amount of revenue and do not expect to generate additional revenues unless and until after our patent portfolio, or part of it, is commercialized.
-We will need to raise additional capital to fund our operations and our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.
+VirnetX is a development stage company with no revenues and VirnetX Holding Corporation has a very small amount of revenue from its Japan subsidiary under a single license agreement.
+On a consolidated basis, we have virtually no revenues and do not expect to generate additional revenues for the foreseeable future.
+We will need to raise additional equity financing to fund our operations and especially our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.